speedscale/docs/docs/configuration/filters/structure.md

 Line 9 determines whether this criteria means that the RRPair is included or excluded if satisfied.

-Line 10 can be either `CONTAINS` if it only requires a substring match or `IS` if an exact match is required.
+Line 10 can be either `CONTAINS` if it only requires a substring match or `EQUAL` if an exact match is required.

 Line 11 will be one of the following conditions: